 At Daresbury Laboratory (Cheshire) your first year will be spent at North West Training Council, Liverpool.

-In years 2 to 4 you will continue your apprenticeship, rotating between departments and learning by being directly involved on projects in our exciting facilities, as well as continuing your academic studies on day release.
+In years two to four you will continue your apprenticeship, rotating between departments and learning by being directly involved on projects in our exciting facilities, as well as continuing your academic studies on day release.

 Applications for the Rutherford Appleton Laboratory 2022 Engineering Apprenticeships are now open.